azizdeghais/GDBS-I/README.md

 `FROM Course`
 `WHERE language = 'English'`

--- Fetch all pending payments
-`SELECT *`
+-- To know which payments are still pending (either bank issue or participant still did not pay) `SELECT *`
 `FROM Payment`
 `WHERE status = 'Pending'`